tylergets/db-fixture-generator/README.md

 * Database agnostic -- Use any ORM you would like.
 * Solves your fixtures dependency tree, creating entities in order as needed.
+* Ability to generate thousands of models quickly
+* Support for Mustache Templates
+* Support for FakerJS values
 * 100% Test Coverage
 * Supports YAML fixtures
 * Supports CommonJS + ESM